Pipeline Functions

 , which is sent by the

-application and contains the time zone ID the transaction was done in (hopefully no application in the world sends
+application and contains the time zone ID in which the transaction was completed.

 Text